hs3000mx/sandbox-vr-wordle/README.md

-This is a project based on wordle implementing multiple tasks
+This is a project based on wordle implementing tasks 1, 2 and 3
 ## Getting Started

+Node Version used:
+v22.13.1

 First install necessary npm packages:
 ```bash